ipfs-cluster/ipfs-cluster-website/content/documentation/roadmap/_index.md

 # Roadmap

-This is the IPFS Cluster Roadmap for the next months.
-Note that this is a declaration of our best intentions but it is very difficult to make compromises.
-We keep this page updated regularly.

-## Short term (Q4 2019)
+IPFS Cluster is an open source project in the IPFS ecosystem stewarded by Protocol Labs.

+Users of the project can expect:

+* Regular releases correcting bugs and adding simple features
+* Support over the common channels and issue triage
-* Support and improvements to the CRDT implementation
+* Dependency upgrades, compatibility and features from the IPFS and libp2p downstreams.

-* Usability improvements and small fixes
+That said, we are at the moment not committing to larger, complex endaevors, in the short term, although we are aware and tracking the following areas and topics:

-* DAG Sharding support (ongoing)
+* DAG Sharding support: distributing large DAGs across multiple peers.
+Ongoing effort but lacking go-ipfs support for depth-limited pins.
-* Key metrics for prometheus
-* Workshops and conference talks

-## Mid term (6-8 months horizon)
+* Optimistic replication: allow cluster peers to decide what content they back rather than defining allocations.
+* Improve the metrics exporting system (i.e. Prometheus) with new metrics.

-* RPC streaming
+* RPC streaming improvements (primarily affects speeding up adding content to many cluster nodes at once).
-* Stable collaborations with different players interested in using ipfs-cluster/ipfs.
-* Sharding support and good sharding support for at least ~1TB datasets (package repositories).
-* Exploring support for a rich set of allocation strategies e.g. by geographic location or as a function of access patterns
+* Exploring support for a more allocation strategies e.g. by geographic location or as a function of access patterns.

-## Long term (~1 year+)

 * Additional chunking/sharding/encoding strategies.
 FEC support.
-* Tested to 10s of millions of peers
+* Cluster-controlled MFS.
+* IPFS Pinning API support.